cmu-ri-resources/cmu-ri-resources.github.io/README.md

 ## Will the sessions be recorded?
 Yes!

 All sessions will be live streamed to youtube so they can be watched after the live session.
-We will also do our best to answer any residual questions in the YouTube comments.
+We will also do our best to answer any remainging questions in the YouTube comments.
 You will be able to watch the sessions on the [Explore Robotics YouTube channel](https://www.youtube.com/@cmu_riss).

 ## Have any questions you would like answered?